Sphy35/Sphy35/README.md

 ### Hi there 👋

-<p> I'm Sphy, I'm a half time programmer being more involved in soldering and welding.</p>
+<p> I'm Sphy, I'm a half time programmer being more involved in soldering, welding, electronics, and pixel animations.
+Though I'm not planning to do CS, I would stil like to share my work but if you do decide to use some of stuff, pls add me a contributer.
+I dont mind if you used some of my work as long as I'm being mentioned.</p>

 #